ripple/ripple-rest/docs/REF.md

 {
     "success": false,
     "error": "No paths found",
-    "message": "Please ensure that the src_address has sufficient funds to exectue the payment.
+    "message": "Please ensure that the source_address has sufficient funds to exectue the payment.
 If it does there may be insufficient liquidity in the network to execute this payment right now"
 }
 ```